 DOMAIN

-Your public domain or subdomain name.
+Your public domain.
 Do not include https:// or any trailing slashes.

 ROOT_URL